-This form must be handled with utmost precision and individual attention as errors regarding the I-9 non-compliance are very common and can cost you an arm and a leg.
+This form must be handled with utmost precision and individual attention in order to avoid I-9 noncompliance, as these errors are very common and can cost you an arm and a leg.

 Unlike many other forms on which an error can be easily corrected, the I-9 errors can result in heavy fines and penalties, even if the employer did not hire someone not authorized to work in the country.
 Not having a properly completed I-9 form can result in fines of up to $2.1k per employee, so making sure it is completed accurately and on time for every new employee has to be your top priority.